What is mycophenolate?

 What precautions are necessary?

 - Since the liver and blood cells may be affected by mycophenolate, you must have regular blood tests during your treatment.
-This is very important, as you may not get symptoms with some of these problems.
+This is very important, as you may not get symptoms.

 - As well as monitoring for side effects, blood tests help to monitor your condition to determine if the treatment is effective.